tolvanea/fractal_christmas_tree/README.md

 # fractal_christmas_tree
-Draw Christmas tree fractal that is similar to Barnsley fern fractal.
-This is done with less than 30 lines of python code.
-Code readability is slightly lost by making code compact.
+Renders Christmas tree fractal that is similar to [Barnsley fern](https://en.wikipedia.org/wiki/Barnsley_fern) fractal.
+The whole python code is written with less than 30 lines.
+Code readability may be lowered by its compactness.

-Alpi Tolvanen 2020
-Licence: MIT or Public Domain
+Alpi Tolvanen 2020.
+Licence is MIT or CC0

 ![Rendered image](tree.png)